emaicus/Rangers-and-Ruffians/docs/parts/player_handbook_start.md

 1. Victory in a major combat encounter.
 2. Success in a stealthy infiltration.
 3. Snatching an artifact from a villain's lair.
-4. Saving an kidnapped noble.
+4. Saving a kidnapped noble.

 ### What Happens when I Level Up?